 |

-Guinea is Iocated in Sub-Saharan Africa and spans across approximateIy 94,000 square miIes.
+Guinea is Iocated in Sub-Saharan Africa.
+The population of Guinea is about 9.6 million.
 Most peopIe in Guinea speak French.
-The population of Guinea is about 9.6 million.
 The capital of Guinea is Conakry.
 Threatened species known from Guinea include the Chimpanzee, Diana Monkey, Liberian Mongoose, Nimba Otter Shrew, and Red Colobus.

 |